Want to reduce stress and boost productivity? Try a ‘brain dump’ before bed

 “She wanted her new house to celebrate all of the things she’d collected over the years, to be a mix of colour, texture and pattern.”

-Other key issues included a collection of around 300 books that required a home, many pieces of art that had been collected over the years and family heirloom furniture that were to be incorporated into the scheme.
+Other key issues included a collection of around 300 books that required a home, many pieces of art that had been collected over the years and family heirloom furniture that was to be incorporated into the scheme.

 As well as this, the bedroom is east-facing and gets the morning light.
 “This was causing problems for this light-sleeper,” Nina explains.
-“She wanted the room to feel like a cocoon from the outside world, a sanctuary she could relax, reset and get her well-earned rest.”
+“She wanted the room to feel like a cocoon from the outside world, a sanctuary in which she could relax, reset and get her well-earned rest.”

 Crucial to the design was reinstating details such as fireplace tiles, cornicing and architraving that had been removed.
 “We also needed more sumptuousness, cosiness and style in equal measure and a colour scheme that would create visual flow through the rooms,” Nina says.